gecio/gecio.github.io/docs/_optimist/guided_tour/step09/index.en.md

 ## Conclusion

-You have successfully created the security group.
+You have successfully created a security group.
 In the next step, you learn how to add a network.